jcjohnson/pytorch-examples/README.md

 This sounds complicated, it's pretty simple to use in practice.
 We wrap our PyTorch Tensors in **Variable** objects; a Variable represents a node in a computational graph.
-If `x` is a Variable then `x.data` is a Tensor, and `x.grad` is another Variable holding the gradient of `x` with respect to some scalar value.
+If `x` is a Variable then `x.data` is a Tensor, and `x.grad` is another Variable holding the gradient of some scalar value with respect to `x`.

 PyTorch Variables have the same API as PyTorch Tensors: (almost) any operation that you can perform on a Tensor also works on Variables; the difference is that